MikeiLL/mikekilmer-cornerstone/README.md

 * Every templating system has it's quirks.
 * Added `onmouseover` and `onmouseout` to swap out the `srcset`, which won't have ancient browser support.
 * Using a second image element and animating the swap would be more elegant.
+* I _think_ it makes sense that this happens globally throughout the theme.

 #### Add all to cart
 * Files modified: `assets/js/theme/category.js`.